samvera/samvera.github.io/pages/samvera/developer_community/pr_checklist.md

   - [ ] UI changes: Ad hoc testing of the expected behavior in the UI appears correct.
 Expected behavior should be described in the related issue.
   - [ ] UI existing: Ad hoc testing of related features in the UI appear to continue to operate correctly.
   - [ ] Hound issues:  Hound issues are either fixed or comments identify why it doesn't need to be fixed.
-  - [ ] Test: There are tests written for all changes and new functionality, including feature tests for regression behavior nd new behaviors.
+  - [ ] Unit tests: There are unit tests for new methods.
+  - [ ] Feature tests:  There are tests that cover the functionality as it is used by end users in the UI.
   - [ ] Test efficiency: Tests use factorybot `build` instead of `create` where ever possible.
 This is especially important for repository objects that cause the object to be created in Fedora.
   - [ ] Test coverage: Test coverage stayed the same or rose.
 Review coveralls report for the PR.
   - [ ] Travis completes without error for continuous-integration/travis-ci/push.